 You can use the lists in this article to find the savings accounts with the best interest rates in Malaysia.
 Depending on your personal finance situation and your credit rating you might be given a different interest rate.
 Also, your interest rate might differ based on the size of your deposit.
-For example, the HSBC Advance time deposit requires you to have a minimum deposit of RM 30,000 before the 5% interest rate is applied.

 Yes, a savings account allows you to freely withdraw and deposit your money.
 However, if you do intend to generate interest on your savings through a savings account it is not recommended to withdraw and deposit your money.
 That being said, a fixed deposit might be a better choice in that case.

 7. What is the difference between a current account and a savings account?

 The main difference between a current and a savings account is that a current account does not give you interest on your deposits while a savings account does.
 Secondly, a current account is more easily accessible than a savings account, which matches with how these accounts are meant to be used.
 You would use your current account for day-to-day and small deposits and withdrawals, while you use your savings account to accumulate interest on excess money, with less frequent deposits and withdrawals.

 8. How do I open a savings account?